 Fried gnocchi with purple sprouting broccoli

-A great way to enjoy purple sprouting broccoli is with gnocchi – and this is another meal that’s very comforting too.
+A great way to enjoy purple sprouting broccoli is with gnocchi for another very comforting meal.
 Plump pillows of gnocchi are fried in garlic butter until golden, then tossed with purple-sprouting broccoli and cherry tomatoes (optional) that have been roasted until they’re just beginning to burst.

 Toasting some pine nuts is a great way to finish this dish, and adding a squeeze of lemon gives it a fresh, spring-like flavour.
 You can add extra ingredients like ricotta, parmesan, or pancetta if you like – but the mouthwatering combination of garlic, roasted tomatoes, and purple-sprouting broccoli is delicious enough by itself.

 To make fried gnocchi with purple sprouting broccoli, try this recipe by Abel + Cole.
-Remember that the leaves on purple sprouting broccoli can be eaten too!
+Remember that the leaves on purple sprouting broccoli can also be eaten.

 4. Radish smørrebrød